mar-fol/Shakespearelang-Projects/README.md

 ```

 Make sure that if you are using PyCharm, to install the library through the compiler:
-> You will have to go to File > New Project Setup > Settings for new Projects..
+> You will have to go to File -> New Project Setup -> Settings for new Projects.

-install and import the library there.
+Install and import the library there, searching it by its name.

 ## Starting the Program
 For a valid SPL, a title is always needed.